mahirlabibdihan/Modern-iGraphics/README.md

 }

 /*
-function iMouse() is called when the user presses/releases the mouse.
+function iMouseClick() is called when the user presses/releases the mouse.
 (mx, my) is the position where the mouse pointer is.
 */
-void iMouse(int button, int state, int mx, int my)
+void iMouseClick(int button, int state, int mx, int my) {
-{
     if(button == GLUT_LEFT_BUTTON && state == GLUT_DOWN)
     {